 Under Section 274 of the Atomic Energy Act of 1954, as amended, Agreement States administer regulatory programs under their own State statutes.
 State laws should provide specific elements of authority to the Agreement materials program.

-State laws should not create duplications, gaps or conflicts in regulation, between the State and NRC, State agencies, other Federal agencies, or State and local agencies.
+State laws should not create duplications, gaps or conflicts in regulation, between the State and the NRC, State agencies, other Federal agencies, or State and local agencies.

 The State laws should not seek to regulate materials or activities reserved to NRC.